TaoELi/cavity-md-ipi/tutorials/README.md

 5. "dt" defines the time step of simulation.
 Here, we use 0.5 fs.
 The default value is also 0.5.

-6. Additionally, one can also define "t0", meaning the starting time of simulation.
-By comparing the starting time t0 with the pulse turning on or off time (t<sub>start</sub> or t<sub>end</sub>), we can control how long the molecules can be exposed to the pulse.
-The default value of "t0" is 0 so it is not defined above.

 Apart from the above **cw** pulse, one can also define a **Gaussian** pulse.
 A typical Gaussian pulse definition is
 ```json
   "add_pulse" : true,